 The Battlefield series has always been built upon a framework of mayhem and grandeur, and Battlefield V is not an exception to this rule.
 If you play any of the better modes, it is both an overpowering visual experience and a perfect execution of a model that is already known to you.

 The European theater of World War II serves as the setting for first-person shooting and vehicle action in huge multiplayer battles in Battlefield V. The game brings the series full circle by returning to the era in which it all started.
-It is not too different to Battlefield 1, in which each gun has a unique weight and punch that is conveyed powerfully in both sight and sound.
+It is not too different from Battlefield 1, in which each gun has a unique weight and punch that is conveyed powerfully in both sight and sound.
 This is the case here as well.

 The Grand Operations mode in Battlefield V is where the game really excels.
 This mode consists of three successive matches that are connected by small story pieces based on events from World War II.
 Each round is shown as one day taking place on the same battlefield as the previous round.